squareboat/micro-test-cases/login.md

+#Login

+#### While adding the "Login" feature in your app or website, please check the following cases:

 1. Required fields must have red asterisk sign
 1. Placeholder text in all fields must be clearly mentioned
 1. While login button is responding, a loader should clearly show